userfrosting/learn/README.md

 This site is built using [Grav](https://learn.getgrav.org/) CMS, which like UserFrosting v4 has combined framework and project skeleton code.
 To permit easier content management, this repository only includes Grav's `user/` directory, which is where all of our custom content, themes, and assets live.
 See [Grav Development with GitHub - Part 2](https://getgrav.org/blog/developing-with-github-part-2) for more on this approach.

+## Syntax

+Grav uses Markdown to format text.
+Additionally, this site uses the [Grav Shortcode Core Plugin](https://github.com/getgrav/grav-plugin-shortcode-core) plugin to enable more non-standard Markdown code, like `[notice]`.

+See [Grav Shortcode Plugin](https://github.com/getgrav/grav-plugin-shortcode-core?tab=readme-ov-file#available-shortcodes) for a list of available markdown code.

 ## Installation

 ### Complete Local Installation